LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK05-D1-ComplexDomain.md

 ### How Entity Framework Maps a Domain Model to a DB Schema

 Each domain model entity is mapped to a table in the database.
 Additional join tables are created where needed.

-- EF creates "shadow properties" for Foreign Keys if the FK properties were not a part of the domain model.
+EF creates "shadow properties" for Foreign Keys if the FK properties were not a part of the domain model.
 Your instructor prefers to leave FK properties out of the model and let EF create them.

+#### Cascade Delete

+When a root entity is deleted the dependent entities will also be deleted in a *cascade delete* operation in the database.
+(Look  at a migration that includes Create Table to see cascade delete specified on a FK).

+You can control cascade deletes several ways:

+- In order to signal EF not to do a cascade delete, include the FK property explicitly in the model and make it nullable.
+(See the Comment model above).

+- Add a ModelBuilder rule in DbContext.OnModelBuilding.
+See [Configuring Cascade Behaviors](https://docs.microsoft.com/en-us/ef/core/saving/cascade-delete#configuring-cascading-behaviors) (Vickers 2022) for descriptions of the options for the `DeleteBehavior` enum.

+   Examples:

   -
-  When a root entity is deleted the dependent entities will also be deleted in a *cascade delete* operation in the database.
-(Look  at a migration with Create Table to see cascade delete specified on a FK).

-  In order to signal EF not to do a cascade delete, include the FK property explicitly in the model and make it nullable.
-(See above).
+    In Delamater (2020), this will prevent Genre records from being deleted with a Book record.

+    ```C#
+    modelBuilder.Entity<Book>()
+      .HasOne(b => b.Genre)
+      .WithMany(g => g.Books)
+    	.OnDelete(DeleteBehavior.Restrict); // don't delete dependent rows

+    ```

+  -

+    In the instructor's BookReview example, we want Comment records to be deleted with a Review record.
+Note that when defining this rule with the ModelBuilder we don't need to have the `ReviewId` FK defined as it is in the code shown above.

+    ```c#
+    modelBuilder.Entity<Review>()
+                  .HasMany(b => b.Comments)
+                  .OnDelete(DeleteBehavior.ClientCascade); // delete dependent rows
+    ```

 #### Model Relationships Supported by Entity Framework